buu342/N64-UNFLoader/Examples/Libdragon/README.md

 ### 1. Hello World
 A barebones ROM that prints `Hello World!` to the debug console upon booting and doesn't do anything else.
 Shows you how to print using either `debug_printf`, or `usb_write`.
-Also allowed you to see how `DEBUG_MODE` affects the final ROM.
+Also allows you to see how `DEBUG_MODE` affects the final ROM.

 **Usage**
 1) Upload the ROM.